flyingrhinonz/nccm/README.md

 Increase logging verbosity level to debug using the `-d` or `--debug` command line arguments.
+This is by far the easiest way to debug and covers most scenarios except for faults that occur before reading the `-d` command line argument.

 To permanently increase logging verbosity change this line in the `nccm.yml` config file to debug: